Structure of bubbling solutions of Liouville systems with negative singular sources: Results on bubble interactions

-Note that $A_k\sim B_k$ means $CA_k\le B_k\le C_1A_k$ for some $C,C_1>0$ independent of $k$.
-It is established in \cite{linzhang2} that when $\rho^k=(\rho_1^k,..,\rho_n^k)$ tends to $\rho\in\Gamma_{L}$, suppose there are $N$ blowup solutions $p_1,...,p_N$, some of them may be singular sources, some may be regular points.
-It is proved in \cite{gu-zhang} that $\sum_{s=1}^N \mu_s =n_L$.
-Note that $\mu_s=1$ (which is $\gamma_s=0$ ) if $p_s$ is not a singular source.
+It is established in \cite{linzhang2} that when $\rho^k=(\rho_1^k,..,\rho_n^k)$ tends to $\rho\in\Gamma_{L}$ non-tangentially, suppose there are $L_2$ blowup solutions $p_1,...,p_N$, some of them may be singular sources, some may be regular points.
+It is proved in \cite{gu-zhang} that

 In \cite{lin-zhang-jfa} Lin-Zhang derived the leading term when there is no singular source and $\rho^k$ tends to the \emph{first} critical hyper-surface $\rho^k\to \Gamma_1$.
 The main reason they can only discuss $\rho\to \Gamma_1$ is because there is only one blowup point in this case.
 Whether or not the same level of error estimate can still be obtained for multiple-bubble-situations ($\rho\to \Gamma_N$) was a major obstacle for Liouville systems in general.
 Recently Huang-Zhang \cite{huang-zhang-multiple} completely solved this problem by extending Lin-Zhang's result to $\rho^k\to \Gamma_N$ for any $N$.
 But Huang-Zhang's article does not include the singular cases.
 It is our goal to further extend all the theorems in \cite{huang-zhang-multiple} to singular Liouville systems.